By Dr. Jim Dahle, WCI Founder

 #1 Give My Children Financial Knowledge

 One of the very best ways I will help my children is to pass along financial knowledge.
-My 11-year-old has known that interest should be received, not paid, for years.
-She knows how a Roth IRA works.
-She tells her friends that she wants to either be a back surgeon or a financial advisor because she knows both of those careers make a lot of money.
-She groans when I turn on Dave Ramsey, but she's gotten the message.
-As we drive around town I point out to her all the businesses she owns—you know, McDonald's, Home Depot, Lowes, Disney, Chevron, etc.
+All our kids learned early on that interest should be received, not paid.
+They know how a Roth IRA works.
+Our kids groan when I turn on Dave Ramsey, but they've gotten the message.
+As we drive around town, I point out to them all the businesses they own—you know, McDonald's, Home Depot, Lowe's, Disney, Chevron, etc.

-Now I'm starting with her younger siblings.
-I opened bank accounts for them recently and they've had investing accounts for years.
+The kids all have bank accounts, and they've had investing accounts for years.
 They know that there has to be money behind checks and credit cards.
-I have no doubt they will be very unique among their college peers with respect to their financial knowledge.
-And that is totally free to pass on to them.
+I have no doubt they will be unique among their college peers with respect to their financial knowledge.
+And that it is totally free to pass it on to them.

 #2 Contribute to Their 529 College Funds

-Most well-to-do parents try to save something up for their children's educations.
-In fact, I have run into many of you that are planning to save up way more than I am for college.
-Part of that comes from the fact that my wife and I attended very inexpensive undergraduate and graduate schools.
-Part of it is the fact that I don't intend to pay for their entire educations.
-As I've written before, I expect them to contribute in a number of ways:
+Most well-to-do parents try to save up something for their children's educations.
+In fact, I have run into many of you who are planning to save up way more than I am for college.
+Part of that comes from the fact that my wife and I attended very inexpensive undergraduate and graduate schools, and our kids seem to be following in our footsteps.
+Part of it is the fact that I don't intend to pay for their entire education.
+As I've written before, I expect them to contribute in several ways:

 - Choose a reasonably priced school for their goals and abilities